qwinkler/katacoda-scenarios/swarm-to-kubernetes-migration/step5.md

 We understood how to run the simple container inside a Kubernetes cluster - using Pods!
 But what about the scalability?
 Here is where Deployment primitive comes!
 Before I will explain the Deployment, let me also tell you about Kubernetes Controllers...

-The core of the Kubernetes primitives is built on top of Controllers: [https://kubernetes.io/docs/concepts/architecture/controller](https://kubernetes.io/docs/concepts/architecture/controller/).
+The core of the Kubernetes primitives is built on top of [Controllers](https://kubernetes.io/docs/concepts/architecture/controller).
 The Controllers is just a control loops.
 In robotics and automation, a *control loop* is a non-terminating loop that regulates the state of a system.
 For example, the Deployment is one of the Controllers that regulates ReplicaSet and the ReplicaSet regulates Pod replicas, state, etc. There are also other primitives in Kubernetes except Deployment and ReplicaSet: StatefulSet, DaemonSet, Job, CronJob and many many more.
 We need them for different manipulations, but the most important to remember: they are just a Controllers.

 Now we are ready to explore the Deployment Controller, because you will use them most of the time.
-The Deployment ([https://kubernetes.io/docs/concepts/workloads/controllers/deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/)) is just like a Docker Swarm service.
+The [Deployment Object](https://kubernetes.io/docs/concepts/workloads/controllers/deployment) is just like a Docker Swarm service.
 You define the template of a Pod that you want to create and other properties, like `replicas`, for example.
 Let's compare them.

 To create a Docker Swarm service with `nginx` image in 3 replicas you will need to create a following manifest: